As part of our 110th birthday celebration, we’re taking a look back at some historical (and historic!) moments in our Purdys timeline.

 The Hedgehog box definitely stands out—but so do the Hedgehogs.

-Each shell is creamy milk chocolate crafted from 100% sustainable cocoa.
+Each shell is creamy milk chocolate, made with sustainable cocoa.
 (At Christmas, Santa brings dark chocolate Mini Hedgehogs with him.
 Want to know when they’re coming this year?
 Get on our email list.)

 At the heart of each Hedgehog is a special hazelnut gianduja (pronounced jan-DOO-yah).